thycotic/ss-docs/user-teams/editing-teams/index.md

      1. Audit events occur when:

         - The team is created
    - General tab: name, description, or active status is changed

-        - Sites tab: restrictions are added, removed, or changed
+        - The team is created
    - Members: users or groups are added or removed